ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-package-as-a-snap.rst

 For our example, we will use demo_nodes_cpp from the `ros2_demos <https://github.com/ros2/demos/tree/foxy>`_.

-Initialize a new Snapcraft project here:
+Initialize a new snapcraft project here:

 .. code-block:: bash

-    Snapcraft init
+    snapcraft init

 This will create a file in a subdirectory ``snap/snapcraft.yaml``.